UGSNBandara/ADK_practice/5_State_Session_Runner/README.md

 Why it's important:

-  Debugging: Essential for understanding why an agent behaved a certain way.
+  #t :white_check_mark: Debugging: Essential for understanding why an agent behaved a certain way.
 You can trace the entire execution flow.
-  Monitoring: Provides insights into agent performance and common execution paths.
+  :white_check_mark: Monitoring: Provides insights into agent performance and common execution paths.
-  Evaluation: Crucial for evaluating agent quality, as you can see the step-by-step reasoning and tool usage.
+  :white_check_mark: Evaluation: Crucial for evaluating agent quality, as you can see the step-by-step reasoning and tool usage.
-  Auditing: Provides a transparent record of interactions.
+  :white_check_mark: Auditing: Provides a transparent record of interactions.
-  Analogy: Continuing the chef analogy, a Session Event is like the kitchen logbook that records every order taken, every ingredient
-           fetched, every cooking step, every dish served, and any unexpected issues.
+  :white_check_mark: Analogy: Continuing the chef analogy, a Session Event is like the kitchen logbook that records every order taken, every ingredient fetched, every cooking step, every dish served, and any unexpected issues.

 3. State